anhcu/My-Team-Generator/README.md

 ## User Story

-AS A manager
+AS A manager<br>
-I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles
+I WANT to generate a webpage that displays my team's basic info<br>
+SO THAT I have quick access to their emails and GitHub profiles